martian422/ReDDiT/README.md

 We will release the weights for further study.
 Please star to stay tuned.

-By the way, we find it **more useful** on text-to-image generation tasks, which will be updated and discussed later.
+By the way, we find that expanding mask indices **more useful** on text-to-image generation training, which will be updated and discussed later.
 If you use our rehashing noise design, please cite our work, thanks!

 ### Acknowledgements
 This repository was built off of [MDLM](https://github.com/kuleshov-group/mdlm).